 A platform that builds collaboration between banks will enable each bank to be more customer centric.
 Instead of putting their brand first, they’ll be putting their service first.

 The best way for banks to fast track their transformation into the digital online world is to acquire or join forces with an aggregating platform that’s already out there.
-Finding a company that’s done all the technical work and R&D will save them a lot of time.
-Banks should either do an aqui-hire — acquiring and hiring at the same time to get the talent — or just sign up and test the platform.
+Finding a company that’s done all the technical work, research and development will save them a lot of time.